Virtual-Coffee/VC-Community-Docs/.github/ISSUE_TEMPLATE/brownbag-event-info.md

 ---
 name: Brownbag Session
-about: Track tasks and collect information for a brownbag session
+about: Track tasks and collect information for a Brownbag session
-title: "[TALK TITLE] by [SPEAKER NAME]"
+title: "[BROWNBAG TITLE] by [SPEAKER NAME]"
 labels: "Brownbag: Event"
 ---